zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-01-structure.md

-# Activity 1: Python project structure
+# 1. Python project structure

 _*Theme: Working with code for applications*_